-Charlotte's downtown area (or, Uptown as we refer to it) is the nation's second largest financial district by day.
+Charlotte's downtown area (or, Uptown as locals refer to it) is the nation's second-largest financial district by day.
 At night it's the place to be, with some of the hottest nightlife spots the city has to offer.

 Uptown and the area known as the Fourth Ward have also become the place to live.
 Luxury condos have sprung up everywhere and many renovated historic homes and buildings offer walkers a glimpse into the past.

 Most of Charlotte's museums and live theater venues are in Uptown as well.
 You'll also find some of the best dining in the city and there are a number of opportunities for free activities.

 What to Do in NoDa and Plaza Midwood